azer/just-a-browserify-server/README.md

 ## just-a-browserify-server

-A simple, zero config Browserify server with customized [index.html](http://github.com/azer/indexhtml)
+A simple, zero config Browserify server with customized [index.html](http://github.com/azer/indexhtml) which gets refreshed when you update the code.

 ## Install